akretion/docky/README.md

 ### Voodoo Command

-Voodoo extend docker-compose so everything that docker-compose can do voodoo can too.
+Voodoo extends docker-compose so everything it can do docker-compose can do.

-Here is the main important command for more extra command you can read docker-compose documentation : http://docs.docker.com/compose/
+For more information about extra commands you can read the docker-compose documentation: http://docs.docker.com/compose/

 #### voodoo new
 will start a new custom project by cloning a default project template.
-The most important file are buildout.cfg, buildout.dev.cfg, voodoo.yml
+The most important files are buildout.cfg, buildout.dev.cfg, voodoo.yml
-As you can guess voodoo is based on Anybox Recipe you can read all the documentation here [Anybox recipe documentation](http://pythonhosted.org/anybox.recipe.openerp/)
+As you can guess Voodoo is based on Anybox Recipe you can read all the documentation here [Anybox recipe documentation](http://pythonhosted.org/anybox.recipe.openerp/)

 The voodoo.yml is like the docker-compose.yml from docker-compose.
 For more information read the docker-compose documentation and read the section voodoo.yml